 Effective advice-seeking vs inertia-inducing thinking …

 Here are 2 short case studies that demonstrate the difference between effective advice-seeking and inertia-inducing thinking.
 These are fictional but are based on conversations that I’ve had with real new starters.

 Ali has decided to set up a proofreading business.
 Let’s assume he’s completed high-quality training, and followed through with a mentoring program.
-In the course of his business planning he has recognized the value of having a website that can operate as his shop front.
+In the course of his business planning he's recognized the value of having a website that can operate as his shop front.

 In the process of building the website he reaches out to editorial colleagues whom he’s met via his national editorial society and online editorial forums.
 He asks them about their experiences of website building and the choices they’ve made: